privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 the client and decrypted in the `BuyerFrontEnd` service operated by the buyer.

-Following are custom client specific definitions that are required for `BuyerInput`.
+Following are custom client-specific definitions that are required for `BuyerInput`.
 The corresponding fields are copied to `AuctionCodeInput` that is passed in [`ScoreAdsRequest`][21] for scoring ads.